 Renters liability insurance will not pay for injuries your dog causes to you, your property, or the property which you are renting.
-For example, renters insurance for dog owners cannot be claimed for scratches to the wood floor, torn screen windows, chewed up TV cables, or any medical attention required due to your pup accidentally hurting you.
+For example, renters insurance for dog owners cannot be claimed for scratches to the wood floor, torn screen windows, chewed up TV cables, or any personal medical attention you may require due to your pup injuring you.

 Health insurance vs renters insurance for pets

 Pet insurance is similar to human health insurance and can help you save a significant amount of money on veterinary bills.
 Coverage options vary, but the most comprehensive plans can reimburse you for out-of-pocket costs spent to treat dogs’ illnesses or injuries.